Spain: Screenwriting and Documentary Storytelling

 Also refer to International SOS for information related to safety and security at this destination.
 To log in to the International SOS website, please use the OHIO membership IS: 11BCAS000010.

-Requesting accommodation for disabilities
+Requesting accessibility accommodation

 If you plan to participate in an Ohio University-sponsored study abroad program and wish to request accommodation, you should contact the Office of Student Accessibility Services to schedule an appointment to complete an Global Opportunities Disability Accommodation Request Form.
 We recommend you do this as early as possible to allow sufficient time to determine what accommodations may be made for this program.